Crashededed/ML-Powered_File_Prioritization_Engine/README.md

 python test_suite_creation.py --path "C:\TestData"
 ```

-> ⚠️ **Warning:** The script will clear any existing data in the target directory, make sure to specify a path that is safe to overwrite.
+> ⚠️ **Warning:** The script will clear any existing data in the target directory.
+Make sure to specify a path that is safe to overwrite.

 ### 5. Build the C++ Payload

 1. Open the **Command Palette** (`Ctrl+Shift+P`)
 2. Run **CMake: Scan for Kits**
 3. Run **CMake: Select a Kit** and choose your installed compiler, MSVC from Visual Studio

+> ⚠️ **Troubleshooting:** If MSVC does not appear in the list of available kits (a known VSC bug with certain Windows locales) or if you encounter any configuration errors, skip the remaining steps and follow **Option B — Pure Terminal Workflow** below.

 4. Run **CMake: Select Variant** and choose **Release**
 5. Run **CMake: Configure**
 6. Run **CMake: Build**

-> ⚠️ **Troubleshooting:** If MSVC does not appear in the list of available kits (a known VS Code bug with certain Windows locales) or if you encounter any configuration errors, skip the remaining steps here and follow **Option B — Pure Terminal Workflow** below.

 ## ⌨️ Option B — Pure Terminal Workflow (Windows):